 Our staff are one reason for this graduate success.
 They have experience across a range of projects, including America’s Cup and Volvo Ocean Race boats.
 They know how to build winning boats and create powerful marine engines.
 With their help, you’ll learn to do the same.
 And so you can see the type of work you could do once you graduate, there’s the opportunity for work experience and visits to local employers during your studies.

 We work closely with the New Zealand Marine Industry Association and the Royal Institution of Naval Architects.
 That’s why all courses incorporate the latest industry trends.
-It’s also why the Certificate in Applied Technology (Boatbuilding) and the Certificate in Applied Technology (Marine Engineering Systems) are endorsed by the New Zealand Marine Industry Training Organisation, and the Bachelor of Applied Technology (specialising in Marine) by the Royal Institution of Naval Architects.
+It’s also why the Certificate in Applied Technology (Boatbuilding) and the Certificate in Applied Technology (Marine Engineering Systems) are endorsed by the New Zealand Marine Industry Training Organisation.

 Marine Technology programmes